undo1978/ChatGPT-Micro-Cap-Experiment/README.md

 One final shameless plug: (https://substack.com/@nathanbsmith?utm_source=edit-profile-page)

 Find a mistake in the logs or have advice?
-Please Reach out here: nathanbsmith.business@gmail.com
+Please reach out here: nathanbsmith.business@gmail.com